Lyndondshelton/Cryptographic-System/README.md

 # Cryptographic-System

 The goal of this project is to create a cryptographic system that can encrypt a message by using a Matrix Cipher.
 First, the system uses an encrypted alphabet to encrypt the message before it is entered in the Matrix Cipher.
-The encrypted alphabet is created by using a Caesar cipher on an original alphabet where the letters are represented by numerical values.
-The Caesar cipher will increase the value of each letter in the alphabet by a certain number, called the **Caesar Key**.
+The *"encrypted alphabet"* is created by using a Caesar cipher on a *"plaintext alphabet"* where the letters are represented by numerical values.
+The Caesar cipher will increase the value of each letter in the alphabet by a certain number; this number is called the **Caesar Key**.
 By using this method, the plaintext letter *‘A’* may instead be perceived as the ciphertext letter *‘Z’* or *‘F’*.
-This creates a pre-encrypted message to be entered in the encryption matrix.
+This creates a pre-encrypted message to be entered in the **encryption matrix**.

 **Ex 1:**

 	We send the message "Hello":

-	cipher key = +12
+	cipher key = 12

 	Plaintext: 27 18 39 39 48 = “H E L L O”
 	Ciphertext:  39 30 51 51 60 = “L I P P S”

-The second step in this cryptographic system is to encrypt the ciphertext by using a Matrix cipher.
-We denote the encryption matrix as **Y**, and the cipher key used is a 4x4 matrix called **Key**. *Y * Key* will give the encrypted cipher matrix which is called **ENC**.
-The value of the previously defined Caesar Key is determined by *multiplying the number of rows in Key by the difference in values between letters in the alphabet.*
+The Encryption Matrix will contain the values of the letters in the ciphertext message.
+We denote the encryption matrix as **Y**, and the matrix cipher key used is a 4x4 matrix called **Key**. *Y * Key* will give the desired Encrypted Matrix which is called **ENC**.
+The value of the previously defined Caesar Key is determined by *multiplying the number of rows in **Key** by the difference in values between letters in the alphabet.*

 **Ex 2:**

+	Caesar key is initially unknown.
+Choose two adjacent letters in the alphabet:

-	Value of ‘A’= a= 5
+	a = Value of ‘A’= 5
-	Value of ‘B’= b= 7
+	b = Value of ‘B’= 7
 	Caesar Key = (number of rows in KEY) * (b – a) = 4 * (7 – 5) = 8

-Initially, the size of Y is unknown and is determined by the length of the cipher text and the dimensions of Key.
+Initially, the size of Y is unknown and is determined by *the length of the cipher text and the dimensions of Key*.
 Since, *Y * Key = ENC*, the number of columns in Y must be equal to the number of rows in Key.
 The number of rows of the matrix Y is determined by the length of the ciphertext divided by the rows in the matrix Key.
 If the result of this division is a decimal, then ***always round up***.

 **Ex 3:**